-At least eight courses, so distributed that there are at least two courses in each of at least three of the four areas into which philosophy courses are divided (metaphysics, ethics & value, logic & philosophy of science, history of philosophy) — plus independent work consisting of participation in a fall junior seminar, a spring JP, and a senior thesis.
-Details can be found at: http://www.princeton.edu/~jburgess/PhilosophyIndependentWorkGuide.pdf
+At least eight courses, six of which must be so distributed that there are two in each of three of the four areas into which philosophy courses are divided (M metaphysics; V ethics and philosophy of value; L logic and philosophy of science; H history of philosophy) – there is no such restriction on the remaining two out of the eight – plus independent work consisting of participation in a fall junior independent work group, a spring junior paper, and a senior thesis.
+Additional information can be found in the department's Handbook for Concentrators .

 - Must everyone do those same course requirements?

 There are special options for students interest in political philosophy, and for those interested in philosophy of science (linguistics, mathematics, computer science, physics, biology, psychology, economics).
-Details can be found on the web pages listed above.
+Details can be found in the Handbook for Concentrators.

 - What sorts of topics do students write on for their JPs and theses?